 The Good Servant of Christ

 6 In setting these matters before the brothers you will be an approved2 servant of Christ Jesus, nourished by the truths3 of the faith and the sound teaching you have been following.
-7 But have nothing to do with myths fit only for the profane and the gullible.4 Instead, you must train yourself, having godliness as your goal.
+7 But have nothing to do with myths fit only for the profane and the gullible.4 Instead, you must train yourself, with godliness as your goal.
 8 For physical exercise is of little profit, whereas godliness is profitable for all things, offering5 promise both for the present life and the life to come.
 9 That is a trustworthy saying, and worthy of full acceptance.
-10 For to this same end we both toil and struggle,6 having placed our hope in the living God, who is the Savior of all men, and especially of those who believe.
+10 For to this very end we both toil and struggle,6 having placed our hope in the living God, who is the Savior of all men, and especially of those who believe.

 11 Prescribe these things, and teach them all.
 12 Let no one look down on you because of your youth, but instead be an example to the believers in your speech, conduct, love, faith, and purity.
 13 Until I come, pay close attention to the public reading of Scripture, exhortation, and teaching.
-14 And don’t neglect the spiritual gift within you, which was given to you through prophetic utterance when the elders laid hands on you.
+14 And do not neglect the spiritual gift within you, which was given to you through prophetic utterance when the elders laid hands on you.
 15 Cultivate these things with diligence.
-Be absorbed in them, so that your progress will be evident to all.
+Be absorbed in them, so that your progress may be evident to all.
 16 Keep close watch over yourself and your teaching.
 Persevere in all these areas,7 for in so doing you will save both yourself and those who listen to you.

 - Lit. the hypocrisy of liars